 At the village’s summit lie the ruins of a 12th-century castle.
 These are now surrounded by the Jardin Exotique d'Èze, a collection of more than 400 cacti as well as xerophytes, other succulents, citrus trees and exotic plants from all over the globe.
 Between the plants, narrow paths cling to the hillside and link stairways and lookouts that provide coastal views, the skyline only punctuated by towering saguaro cacti.

 The only other specific sight of interest is the 18th-century village church, which stands on the foundations of an earlier 12th-century structure.
 Inside, Baroque trompe l'oeil paintings decorate the walls.

 Èze is, unsurprisingly, a very popular destination in midsummer, when crowds of day trippers throng the narrow streets.
 But come early in the morning, late in the evening or, better still, stay overnight, and you'll discover this glorious village at its best.

-This sample itinerary will give you an idea of what is possible when you travel in Èze, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Èze, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Èze

 Places near Èze

 - Monaco and Monte Carlo 6 kilometers away

 - Nice 11 kilometers away